cwhelchel/hunterlog/docs/USER_GUIDE.md

 > when logging a single operator.
 It will send however many QSOs to your
 > logger, but there will be a little delay as to not overload your logger's
 > connection.

+### NFER Logging

+For POTA spots, Hunterlog can now handle logging activators that are activating multiple parks at one time know as "N-Fer's".
+When an N-fer is logged the park count is increased for all parks hunted, but only one QSO is sent to your main logger with the POTA_REF filled with all parks (also in the QSO comment).

+If a N-FER is spotted, it will add a special note telling all other POTA hunters and Hunterlog users that it is an N-FER.
+This allows other Hunterlog users to automatically have the other park info filled out.

+To log a N-Fer hunt that does not automatically put the data into the N-Fer box, click the `N-FER` button and enter in the **OTHER** park references.
+These are the parks that are NOT the main spotted park.

 ### Logging SOTA chases